English and Mathematics Placement

 English Placement for U.S. Students, Canadian Students, and U.S. Permanent Residents

 As part of NDSU's general education requirements, all students must successfully earn credit for ENGL 110 and ENGL 120 or their equivalents.
-To help you get started in the right English course, we use a variety of placement methods.

 -